Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Discussion

 \section{Discussion}

 The analyses from the previous sections allow us to address the three research questions from Section \ref{sec:intro}.
-With respect to \textbf{RQ(1)}, targeting the possibility to generate synthetic MPCs following predefined constraints, our evaluation shows that models with comparable parameter sizes can yield very different performances.
-In this respect, Qwen2.5 is by far the best performing LLM in our pool followed by Llama3.1.
-Indeed, Qwen2.5 is able to generate 77\% MPCs compliant with \textit{all} the constraints given in the prompt (with Ministral this percentage drops to less than 1\%).
-The reason behind this difference in performance cannot be clearly identified but it is likely to depend on the quality of pretraining data.
+With respect to \textbf{RQ(1)}, targeting the possibility to generate synthetic WMPCs following predefined constraints, our evaluation shows that models with comparable parameter sizes can yield very different performances.
+In this respect, Qwen2.5 is by far the best performing LLM followed by Llama3.1.
+Indeed, it is able to generate $77.72\%$ of WMPCs compliant with \textit{all} the constraints provided in the prompt.
+The reason behind this difference in performance cannot be clearly identified but it likely depends on the quality of pretraining data.
 Looking at other dimensions, however, there is no clear winner between Qwen2.5 and Llama3.1.
-Although Llama generates less repetitive and semantically more coherent MPCs, our qualitative evaluation does not favor either model.
+Although Llama3.1 generates less repetitive and semantically more coherent WMPCs, our qualitative evaluation does not favor either model.

-As regards \textbf{RQ(2)}, aimed at finding the best generation strategy between OL and TT, we observe that generating MPCs in a Turn-by-Turn fashion is consistently better in terms of compliance with given constraints.
+As regards \textbf{RQ(2)}, aimed at finding the best generation strategy between OL and TT, we observe that generating WMPCs in a Turn-by-Turn fashion is consistently better in terms of compliance with given constraints.
 This can be related to recent advancements in handling long contexts: generating shorter, multi-step outputs can be more precise and reduce errors compared to relying on a single, long-generation output.
-However, this advantage comes at the cost of longer computational times (in our experiments, TT took around 12 times more than OL).
-Using TT reduces also the repetitiveness of MPCs while generating conversations that are more semantically coherent than OL.
+However, this advantage comes at the cost of longer computational times (in our experiments, TT took from $4$ to $8$ times more than OL, see Appendix C).
+Using TT reduces also the repetitiveness of WMPCs while generating conversations that are more semantically coherent than OL.
 Our qualitative evaluation, in contrast, renders TT and OL similarly viable.